joelongstreet/rolypoly/README.md

 To use, first `cd` into a either a working SVN or Git SVN repository.
 From there, just run the command `rolypoly`.
 By default RolyPoly will name the tag `release_X`, where X is an automatically generated release number based on the number of releases in the tags directory.

-If you don't want RolyPoly to automatically generate a release name, you can specify your own.
-Sample: `TAGNAME=somename_201303221540`.
+If you don't want RolyPoly to automatically generate a release name, you can specify your own by passing in a flag.
+Sample: `rolypoly -t someTagName_201303221540`.